mcthuesen/MobilePay-PoS-v10/docs/index.md

 [![](assets/images/Pos-v10-id-hierarchy.png)](assets/images/Pos-v10-id-hierarchy.png)

-## Security solution

-**Communication security**

-MobilePay PoS version 10 uses TLS for communication security and data integrity (secure channel between the client and the API 10 servers).
-The current TLS version used with the MobilePay PoS solution is 1.2 -  Version 1.3 is finalized and will be implemented within 1-2 years - therefore clients should be able to handle the switch to 1.3 on the fly or with minimal changes.

-**Integrator Authorization**

-The MobilePay API Gateway is ensuring the authentication of all PoS API request.
-In order to be granted access to the MobilePay PoS API each integrator/vendor will have to enroll their clients as a client (called App) in our API Gateway Developer Portal (see section below for more information about it).

-Creating an app in MobilePay Developer portal will create a client Id that should be used in all calls the the MobilePay PoS API in the following way:

-Example with a Curl request:

-> --header 'X-IBM-Client-Id: 80e0075c-d0b5-4b74-a466-ecaca65234b0'

 ## Vendor, Merchant and version Identification
 The Client Id is used by the MobilePay PoS backend to identify the client on the application level - the backend expects that different clients use different ClientId thereby requiring following the steps in the developer portal for each client.